Saint-André-de-la-Roche

 Saint-André-de-la-Roche (/fr/; Sant Andrieu de la Ròca; Sant'Andrea di Nizza, before 2001: Saint-André) is a commune in the Alpes-Maritimes department in southeastern France.

-Until the 50s, in this small city there was a mountain with the shape of a shape-pyramid, similar to ancient pyramids from old civilizations.
+Until the 50s, in this small city there was a mountain with the shape of a steppe-pyramid, similar to ancient pyramids from old civilizations.
 The pyramid was demolished 70 years ago to build a car-road.